|

 under which a nuclear reaction can occur.

-TWO POTENTIAL AREAS OF DANGER EXIST WHEN EXPERIMENTING WITH THIS
+TWO POTENTIAL AREAS OF DANGER EXIST WHEN EXPERIMENTING WITH

-IN THE SUBJECT OF LABORATORY SAFETY.
+AN EXPERT IN THE SUBJECT OF LABORATORY SAFETY.

 "THE NEW GOLDEN RULE"